 Indeed, those who wish to park tanks on university campuses to teach the young to admire the army are advised to demonstrate a modicum of gratitude to the hapless sewer worker in these years of Swachh Bharat.
 In case they think India can survive without these workers’ sacrifices, often demanded of them with a callousness that is criminal, here is a story from the Partition era to disabuse them of their notion.

 As the Radcliff line was announced on Aug.
 17, 1947, the Dalits in Pakistan began to move to India in the hope of better job prospects.
 As Urvashi Butalia writes in The Other Side of Silence: Voices from the Partition of India, “India tried to lure them away with offers of relief, housing, loans, jobs, while Pakistan tried to prevent them from going with stories of how difficult things were in India…”

 The cheapest and most convenient mode of travel for the Dalits living in Pakistan’s Sindh province was by sea.
 But there was a shortage of ships and carriers, prompting the Pakistan government to introduce a permit system, which allowed only a limited number of people daily to board ships in Karachi for India.
 So, a large number of the Dalits wanting to move to India were lodged in Karachi’s transit camps.
-The only way to survive is to drink liquor to numb the senses.

 Their understandable failure to report to work collapsed Karachi’s sewage and sanitation system.
 The city was fast turning into a stinking garbage heap, prompting the Sindh government to pass the Essential Services Maintenance Act, which disallowed the Dalits from leaving Pakistan.
 The Indian political class frothed and fumed but to no avail.